pravallika-ar77/Palindrome-Checker/README.md

 * CSS: Styling and layout of the page.
 * JavaScript: Functionality to check for palindromes.

-#  How to Run the Project
- * Clone this repository to your local machine using: bash                                            Copy code git clone <repository-url>
-Navigate to the project folder: bash                                            Copy code cd PalindromeChecker
-Open the index.html file in your browser.

 # File Structure
-plaintext
-Copy code

 PalindromeChecker/

 ├── index.html    # HTML structure

 ├── style.css     # Styling of the application

 ├── script.js     # JavaScript functionality

-  #How It Works
+# How It Works
+ 1 .
 Enter a word in the input box.
+2 .
 Click the Check button.
+3 .
 The application will display:
-A success message if the word is a palindrome.
+   * A success message if the word is a palindrome.
-An error message if it is not.
+  * An error message if it is not.